Custom virtual table data providers

 As an alternative to creating a custom data source provider, you should consider adapting your data source to an existing data provider.
-For example, if you create an OData v4 interface to your external data source, then you can directly access it with the supplied standard OData v4 Data Provider.
+For example, if you create an OData v4 interface to your external data source, then you can directly access it with the supplied standard OData v4 Data Provider, which supports CRUD operations as well.
 The mechanism of adding this REST interface varies with the underlying data service technology, for example see WCF Data Services 4.5.
 OData has broad industry support, with a wide range of dedicated tools and compatible technologies.

 Custom data providers require substantial development resources to create and maintain.
 You must have fundamental knowledge of the following areas: